MedMerge: Merging Models for Effective Transfer Learning to Medical Imaging Tasks: Experimental Setup

 \section{Experimental Setup}

-\textbf{Datasets.} We select medical imaging datasets with various modalities and pathologies to adequately assess the efficacy of our approach in comparison with other transfer learning approaches.
-As such, we select three pairs of datasets that share modality and pathology, which are: \begin{itemize} \item[$\circ$] HAM10K \cite{Tschandl2018Aug} and ISIC-2019 \cite{Combalia2019Aug}: Skin lesion datasets with $11,720$ and $25,331$ images, respectively.
+\textbf{Datasets.} We select medical imaging datasets with various modalities and pathologies to adequately assess the efficacy of our approach in comparison with other transfer learning approaches and other state-of-the-art (SOTA) model merging methods.
+As such, we select two pairs of datasets that share modality or pathology: \begin{itemize} \item[$\circ$] HAM10K \cite{Tschandl2018Aug} and ISIC-2019 \cite{Combalia2019Aug}: Skin lesion datasets with $11,720$ and $25,331$ images, respectively.
 The HAM10K dataset contains $7$ classes of lesions, while ISIC-2019 contains $8$ classes.
 We use the official train, validation, and testing split for the HAM10K dataset, while we use a random 60\%, 20\%, and 20\% split for the same sets of the ISIC-2019 dataset. \item[$\circ$] EyePACS \cite{eyePACS} and APTOS \cite{aptos2019}: Diabetic retinopathy datasets with $88,702$ and $3,962$ images, respectively.
 The two datasets consist of five classes representing the increasing severity of diabetic retinopathy.
-Since the testing data is not publicly available, we follow a random 80\%, 10\%, and 10\% split for training, validation, and testing, respectively. \item[$\circ$] CheXpert \cite{Irvin2019Jan} and RSNA pneumonia \cite{rsna-pneumonia}: Chest X-ray datasets with $191,747$ and $14,863$ images, respectively.
-The CheXpert dataset has 13 pathologies and is a multi-label dataset, whereas the RSNA Pneumonia has two classes representing the presence and absence of Pneumonia.
-For the CheXpert dataset, we follow the official train, validation and testing split, whereas for the RSNA Pneumonia dataset, we follow an 80\%, 10\%, and 10\% split for training, validation, and testing, respectively. \end{itemize}
+Since the testing data is not publicly available, we follow a random 80\%, 10\%, and 10\% split for training, validation, and testing, respectively. \end{itemize}